There’s one not-so-secret ingredient that makes SEO work. It also makes social sharing work. Referrals, too.

 If your content crushes are decent human beings, they’re going to be a bit weirded out if you immediately head over to their site and start “squeeing all over your shoes,” to use Pace Smith’s fine phrase.

-People who make content share all of the insecurities, preoccupations, and problems any of us have.
+People who make content share all of the insecurities, preoccupations, and problems we all have.
 Good people don’t like to be treated like deities.

 So instead of making your content crushes into gods, geek out with them over your topic.